dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 To enable usage of GCP resources, you need to create a service account and assign it the necessary roles.
 You can follow the official [GCP service account guide](https://cloud.google.com/iam/docs/service-accounts) to create a service account and assign it the necessary roles.
 After that, save it as a json file into `terraform/gce` and `terraform/gke` folder.

 ## Prerequisites installation
-This project is running on GKE cluster.
-For minikube, I'm fixing networking issue with Jenkins to run CI in KFP pipeline

 This is the environment I used to run this project:
 - Client Version: v1.32.3
 - Kustomize Version: v5.5.0